 Tropical plants love moist soil.
 When I say moist I don’t mean wet.
 Damp maybe a better word.
 For new plant parents I suggest either using a moisture meter or your finger to determine when to water your plant.
 The moisture meter will tell you how wet your soil is and from there you can determine if it’s time to water or not.
 Using your index finger stick it into the soil about an inch down.
 When you pull your finger out determine if the soil is dry or moist.
 If it’s dry give the plant a through watering.
 If it’s moist leave the plant alone and check back in a few days.

-If you don’t want to stick your finger in the soil try one of these moisture meters.
+If you don’t want to stick your finger in the soil try a moisture meter.

 I have not found the Swiss Cheese plant to be too picky with fertilizer.
 They prefer a 20-20-20 fertilizer during the growing season backing off in the winter.
 I always use fish emulsion for my plants which is a 5-1-1.
 It’s organic and I don’t have to worry about fertilizer burn on the foliage.
 No matter what you choose do your research and follow the instructions.